Electrium-Mobility/speed-sofa/firmware/src/README.md

 ## Things to work on next
- - Need to connect the variables to vesc in order to get the actuall speed and battery value
+ - Need to connect the speed/battery data from the vesc to get the actual speed and battery value
  - The image of the battery does not change based on the battery variable.
-Need to code it so the dimensions of the inner box in the battery changes size based on the battery variable.
+We need to code it so the dimensions of the inner box in the battery change size based on the battery variable.